★ A Cinematic Initiative

 They see almost nothing.

-Indian school curricula give virtually no time to film as a literacy.
-Children grow up consuming hours of streaming content but are rarely taught to watch closely, talk about what they have seen, or notice craft.
-World cinema, classic Indian regional cinema, and good documentaries are almost completely invisible to most school-age children outside elite metro households.
+Indian school and college curricula give virtually no time to film as a literacy.
+Students grow up consuming hours of streaming content but are rarely taught to watch closely, talk about what they have seen, or notice craft.
+World cinema, classic Indian regional cinema, and good documentaries are almost completely invisible to most young people — schoolchildren and college students alike — outside elite metro households.
+The gap doesn't close at eighteen; for most, it never closes at all.

 5+ hrs